Lab Members

 Allen Yesin, B.S.

-Allen is a current Bioengineering PhD student interested in forces transmitted by neutrophils during NETosis.
+Allen is interested in the impact of extracellular forces on neutrophil functions including NETosis.
 He is originally from San Francisco, and did his undergraduate studies at the University of California, San Diego.
 When not in the lab, he loves spending time in nature and exploring new foods.

 Alumni